What Is Encopresis?

 Then, the colon can't easily push the hard poop out, and it's painful to pass.
 So the child continues to avoid having a BM, often by dancing, crossing the legs, making faces, or walking on tiptoes.

 In time, the rectum and lower part of the colon get so full that it's hard for the sphincter (the muscular valve that controls the passage of feces out of the anus) to hold the poop in.
-Partial BMs may pass through, causing the child to soil his or her pants.
+Partial BMs may pass through, causing the child to soil their pants.
 Softer poop may also leak out around the large mass of feces and stain the child's underwear when the sphincter relaxes.

 How Is Encopresis Diagnosed?